RicardoLGCS/Clary/README.md

 ## Get started 🚀
 ### Installation
-You can download this repository by executing the following command:
+1 - You can clone this repository with the following command:

 <pre>
 <code>git clone https://github.com/RicardoLGCS/Clary.git</code>